The Voice of Domestic Workers

 We wish to raise awareness of our campaign to improve the living and working conditions of migrant domestic workers in the UK and to increase respect for the work that we do.
 As well as speaking out for our rights we also solve each other’s practical problems.
 We find each other emergency accommodation and pool our resources to provide food and clothing.
 Together we search for ways to overcome our isolation and vulnerability and demand respect as workers, as contributors to the British economy and society, and as human beings.

 The Voice of Domestic Workers recognises that it needs support from other organisations and hence its close and complementary working relationships with Kalayaan, Anti-slavery International and Unite the Union.
-Gradually the organisation has built up links with others, namely The Showroom, Migrant and Refugee Communities Forum (MRCF) , Migrant Rights Network (MRN), Anti Slavery International (ASI), Evelyn Oldfield Unite, Tate Modern, Amnesty International, Christian Aid, London Citizens and with the Respect Network in Europe.
+Gradually the organisation has built up links with others, namely Freedom United, Stop the Traffik, The Showroom, Migrants Organise, Migrant Rights Network (MRN), Cubitt, May Day Rooms, FLEX, ATLEU, Evelyn Oldfield Unite, Tate Modern, Amnesty International, Christian Aid, London Citizens and International Domestic Workers Federation (IDWF), European Federation of Food, Agriculture, Tourism (EFFAT), One Billion Rising, Mimosa House and many others.